 *Note: awards with an asterisk indicate alumni and/or graduate student eligibility.
 View full list of opportunities here.

-Boren Scholarships for International Study, an initiative of the National Security Education Program, provide unique funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
+Funding for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 Boren Fellowships are available for graduate students.
+U.S. citizenship required.